Traverse City And Leelanau Peninsula Michigan, USA Travel Guide

 Find it at bakeries and diners.
 Grand Traverse Pie Company is a regional institution known for its pies.

-Widely available at local markets and restaurants.
+Widely can be found at local markets and restaurants.

 Fresh, mild whitefish, often pan-fried, broiled, or blackened.